Ugandan cuisine: Main dishes

 For main meals, white maize flour is added to the saucepan and stirred into the posho until the consistency is firm.
 It is then turned out onto a serving plate and cut into individual slices (or served onto individual plates in the kitchen).
-Cassava, yam, and African sweet potato are also eaten; the more affluent include white (often called "Irish") potato and rice in their diets.
-Soybeans were promoted as a healthy food staple in the 1970s and this is also eaten, especially for breakfast.
+Cassava, yam, and African sweet potato are also eaten; the more affluent include white (often called "Irish" or "Western"/mazungu) potato and rice in their diets.
+Soybeans were promoted as a healthy food staple in the 1970s and this is also occasionally eaten for breakfast, although mostly used as feed for animals.
 Chapati, similar to Asian flatbreads, are also part of Ugandan cuisine.

 Fruits and vegetables

 Various leafy greens are grown in Uganda.
 These may be boiled in the stews, or served as side dishes in fancier homes.
 Amaranth (dodo), nakati, and borr are examples of regional greens.
 Fruits such as mangoes, bananas and pineapples are plentiful and commonly consumed, whether cooked in foods or eaten alone as snacks or as a dessert.